wellcometrust/grants_tagger/README.md

 To use grants_tagger with your own model you need to define a class for your model that adheres to the sklearn api so implements a `fit`, `predict`, `predict_proba` and `set_params` but also a `save` and `load`.
+Each custom model is defined in their own python script inside the `grants_tagger/models` folder.

-Then you need to import you class to `models.py` and add it in `create_model` as a separate approach with a name.
+Then you need to import you class to `models/create_model.py` and add it in `create_model` as a separate approach with a name.
 Assuming your new approach is a bilstm with attention

 ```
-from bilstm_attention import BiLSTMAttention
+from grants_tagger.models.bilstm_attention import BiLSTMAttention

 ...